Evidence-first supplement

 When Source Can Matter

-There are situations where sourcing or formulation differences are relevant, but the reasons tend to be more specific than label language suggests.
+There are situations where source or formulation differences are relevant, but the reasons are usually more specific than marketing language suggests.

 Nutrients With Multiple Chemical Forms

 Some vitamins exist in multiple forms that behave differently in the body.
-In these cases, the meaningful distinction is not "natural versus synthetic," but which specific form is used and how it is metabolized.
-That is a formulation question, not a sourcing one.
+In these cases, the distinction is not "natural versus synthetic," but which form is used and how it is metabolized.

 Whole-Food or Food-Based Blends

 Some products use concentrated food extracts rather than isolated nutrients.
-These may include additional compounds from the source material, which can be relevant in some contexts.
-They can also introduce variability in composition and dosing, making it harder to evaluate what is being provided.
+These may include additional compounds from the source material, but they can also introduce variability in composition and dosing.

 Sensitivity or Allergen Considerations

-Certain natural sources, such as fish, yeast, or specific plant extracts, may be relevant for families managing sensitivities or avoiding particular ingredients.
-These are situational considerations, not a universal reason to prefer one category over the other.
+Certain natural sources, such as fish, yeast, or specific plant extracts, may be relevant for families managing sensitivities.
+These considerations are situational, not categorical.

 When source is part of the decision, ask: